 “O night, faithful friend of mysteries; and you, golden stars and moon, who follow the fiery star of day; and you, Hecate, goddess with threefold head, you know my designs and come to strengthen my spells and magic arts; and you, earth, who offer your potent herbs to magic; and airs, winds, mountains, streams, and lakes, and all you woodland gods, and all you gods of the night: Be present now.”~Prayer of Medea to Hecate, Ovid, The Metamorphoses

-So on Hecate’s Night, in honour of She who Ensouls All, I will offer this Triple Chocolate Cheesecake.
-Made with a blend of dark, milk and white chocolate, ricotta cheese and featuring a dark chocolate almond crust, it is lightly spiced with cardamom and lavender (some of her traditional offerings) and the not so traditional addition of wild fennel seeds and (just a touch) of the earthy, loamy flavour of freshly ground Licorice Fern Root.
+Which brings me back to the modern celebration of Hekate’s Night.
+In this time of deepening darkness, I’ve baked this Triple Chocolate Cheesecake in honor of the “Bringer of the Light”.
+Made with a blend of dark, milk and white chocolate, ricotta cheese, and featuring a dark chocolate almond crust, it is lightly spiced with cardamom and lavender, wild fennel seeds, and (just a touch) of the earthy, loamy flavor of freshly ground Licorice Fern Root.
+(If Licorice Fern isn’t available to you substitute regular licorice root or ground anise seeds).
 And of course, it’s adorned with the bright crimson jewels of barberries – commonly known as “Witches Sweets”.
-I think its a pretty witchy offering for the Queen of the Witches – and I hope it curries her favour.
+I think it’s a pretty offering for the Queen of the Witches – and I hope it curries her favor.

 Ingredients for crust